 There is significant concern from local residents with regard to the scheme resulting in further pressure on public services, in particular schools, doctors and hospitals.
+In addition to the highway contributions specified above the following contributions will be sought.

-In terms of schools provision Warwickshire County Council have previously indicated a financial contribution of £8,007 per dwelling will be required for schools provision to upgrade pupil capacity.
-A formal response from the Education Department is awaited and comments will be updated in the additional observations at Committee.
+In terms of schools provision Warwickshire County Council have indicated that a financial contribution of £8,007 per dwelling will be required for schools provision to upgrade pupil capacity.

-NHS Property Services have assessed the additional demand that 280 dwellings will generate (an estimated 652 future residents based on the existing average household size within the District of 2.33 persons per dwelling) and the capacity at two existing primary health care facilities within reasonable travelling distance likely to serve the proposed development, Warwick Gates Health Centre and Whitnash Medical Centre.
-The NHS confirm that there is insufficient capacity for an additional 652 patients within the surgeries and in order to make the development acceptable in planning terms a financial contribution towards primary health care facilities is required, which equates to an estimated £655.40 per dwelling to be applied to all development within the RDS.
-Contributions will be used to extend existing facilities or more likely the scale of development to the south of Warwick and Whitnash will warrant a new facility of commensurate size to and strategically located away from existing surgeries.
+NHS Property Services assessed the additional demand that 280 dwellings will generate (an estimated 652 future residents based on the existing average household size within the District of 2.33 persons per dwelling) and the capacity at two existing primary health care facilities within reasonable travelling distance likely to serve the proposed development, Warwick Gates Health Centre and Whitnash Medical Centre.
+The NHS consider that there is insufficient capacity for an additional 652 patients within the surgeries and in order to make the development acceptable in planning terms a financial contribution towards primary health care facilities is required, which equates to £655.40 per dwelling to be applied to all development within the RDS.
+The NHS advise that contributions will either be used to extend existing facilities or, more likely, the scale of development to the south of Warwick and Whitnash will warrant a new facility of commensurate size to and strategically located away from existing surgeries.